Stochastic parallel transport on the Wasserstein space and equivariant diffusions on the group of diffeomorphisms over a closed Riemannian manifold: Stochastic parallel transport on

 \section{Stochastic parallel transport on $\P_\infty$}

 This section is devoted to the proof of the existence and uniqueness of the stochastic parallel transport along diffusions on $\P_\infty$.
 Since the main idea of the proof is to adapt Theorem \ref{Transport parallel en dim finie} in our infinite-dimensional setting.
-The reader is referred to Subsections \ref{Subsection 2.2} and \ref{Subsection 2.4} for an idea of the proof in the finite-dimensional case.
+The reader is referred to Subsections \ref{Subsection 2.2} and \ref{Subsection 2.4} for a presentation of the proof in the finite-dimensional case.